PearlN04/PearlN04/README.md

-## Hi there 👋
+## Hi , I'm Pheliswa 👋

-I’m Pheliswa, but you can call me Pearl✨ - I’m passionate about writing clean, efficient code and building real-world solutions that make a difference.
+I’m passionate about writing clean, efficient code and building real-world solutions that make a difference.
 Whether it’s through full-stack development or cybersecurity-focused projects, I strive to deliver work that is purposeful, impactful, and high quality.💻⭐

 - 🔭 I’m currently working on building real-world, full-stack applications focused on solving real world using technologies like Java Spring Boot, React, and SQL and applying machine learning to real datasets to uncover insights and support smarter, data-driven decisions in competitive challenges
 - 🌱 I’m continuously learning new technologies and best coding practices